Find out more about the event

 What’s the route?

 The Prudential RideLondon-Surrey 100 will start in Queen Elizabeth Olympic Park, then travel through the capital and onto Surrey's stunning country roads and through the Surrey Hills before a spectacular finish on The Mall in central London.
-The route will be available here soon.
+You can check out the route at the Prudential RideLondon-Surrey 100 website.